ocaml/ocaml.org/data/tutorials/getting-started/2_03_bytecode_compiler.md

 category: "Tooling"
 ---

-Like in C/C++, we can just add OCaml code to a file, compile it and run it as an executable.
+Like in C/C++, we can just add OCaml code to a file, compile it, and run it as an executable.

 # Storing Code in Files